md-zaman/kubernetes/notes-av.md

     ```
     You will find that the status under the 'EXTERNAL-IP' says '<pending>' because this is minikube. \
     The Cloud Controller manager generates this IP \
-    Extra Info: there is a project called MetalLB where you can do this using the minikube.
+    Extra Info: There is a project called MetalLB where you can do this using the minikube.

     v.
 Services can do three things: \
         a.
 LoadBalancing - Done \